 Anabolism and Catabolism

-Your metabolism is a constant process that works in two seemingly opposite ways: anabolism uses energy to create cells, and catabolism breaks down cells to create energy.
+Your metabolism is a constantly occurring process that uses energy to create and break down cells.

 The metabolism is a harmonizer.
-It brings together two seemingly opposite functions, and does so in an optimal way that enables the body to create cells as needed, and break them down, again as needed.
+It brings together two seemingly opposite functions, and does so in a way that enables the body to create cells as needed, and break them down, again as needed.

 Metabolism and Weight Loss

-Your body creates energy from the food you eat, whether it’s healthy food or not.
-It creates energy from fruits and vegetables using the same process of breaking down carbohydrates, proteins, and fats is used to create energy from chocolate bars and candy.
+Your body can create energy from the food you eat, regardless of its nutritional value.
+While it’s best to fuel your body with healthy fruits and vegetables, the same process of breaking down carbohydrates, proteins, and fats is used to create energy from unhealthy snacks like chocolate bars and candy.

 Sometimes those extra calories are transformed into muscle, allowing your body to become stronger and leaner.
-In addition, muscles require calories to maintain their mass, so people with strong muscle tone burn calories without exercising.
+In addition, muscles require calories to maintain their mass, meaning that people with strong muscle tone can actually burn calories without exercising.
 This is due to their increased metabolism, which helps them to continuously burn calories even when at rest.